Frequently Asked Questions

-- The student has secured one site for outpatient clinical and another for full scope clinical.
+- The student has secured one site for ambulatory care clinical and another for full scope care clinical.

 Your undergraduate degree must have been earned at an accredited institution.
 If you are unsure if your degree was completed at an accredited school, please contact an admissions representative who will be happy to assist you.

-Thomas Jefferson University offers four Accelerated Bachelor’s Completion options for interested applicants who currently hold an associate’s degree.
+Thomas Jefferson University offers several Accelerated Bachelor's completion options for interested applicants who currently hold an associate’s degree.
 Currently this program is not available at a distance but this option is being developed.

 Yes, students who attend a minimum of 10 home or birth center births as a student midwife and earn the credential CNM or CM are eligible to sit the North American Registry of Midwives examination to earn the CPM credential.